-Families can use Wi-Fi settings to allocate bandwidth by prioritizing certain devices over others.
+Families can use Wi-Fi settings to allocate bandwidth by prioritising certain devices over others.
 During caregivers’ work hours, for example, the kids might need to settle for less bandwidth for video games, or those devices might be prevented from getting on the network at all.
-At other times, a family might decide to prioritize screen time over work time (to help parents develop healthy habits around work hours).
+At other times, a family might decide to prioritise screen time over work time (to help parents develop healthy habits around work hours).

 If a family wants to set some parameters on app content, they can use the

 At the end of the day, many parents simply want their kids to spend less time looking at screens.
 Parents like Pandey adjust settings so that certain devices are cut off from Wi-Fi after a set amount of time or during specific hours.
 If they want the entire family to put down their devices, they can use